Freely-Given-org/OpenEnglishTranslation--OET/translatedTexts/ReadersVersion/README.md

 ## Introduction

-The OET Reader’s Version is manually translated from the OET Literal Version which is a word-for-word translation of the original Hebrew and Greek where the words have been minimally reordered to make sense in English.
+The _OET Reader’s Version_ is manually translated from the _OET Literal Version_
+which is a word-for-word translation of the original Hebrew and Greek where the words have been minimally reordered to make sense in English.

-This translation methodolgy is based on the idea that it’s easier to try to focus on creating a draft that’s natural English and then to fix accuracy and consistency issues later, rather than the opposite.
+This translation methodology is based on the idea that it’s easier to try to focus on creating a draft that’s natural English and then to fix accuracy and consistency issues later, rather than the opposite.
 There are so many Bible translations in the world, including in English, where the grammar and expressions of the translation are much more like Hebrew or Greek styles than being natural in the language that they’re being translated into.
-For instance in modern English, it's far more natural to say ‘God's kingdom’ than ‘kingdom of God’.
+For instance in modern English, it's far more natural for any non-churched person to say ‘God's kingdom’ than ‘kingdom of God’.

-Currently (February 2024), over 90% of the ‘New Testament’ has been rough-drafted.
+Currently (mid-2025), over 66% of the 66 books have been rough-drafted.

 ## TODO list

 - Replace "whoever" with anyone
 - Manually mark nomina sacra in OET-RV???
-- Do a spell-check
 - Consider replacing J with Y, e.g., Jacob -> Yacob, John -> Yohan
 - Consider changing names still quite recognisable with only one letter difference, e.g., Lazarus -> Lazaros
-- Choose one of ‘apprentices’ or ‘trainees’
+- Finish changing 'followers' to ‘apprentices’ where appropriate
 - Check consistency of keyterms, e.g., how is ‘son of God’, ‘holy spirit’, ‘kingdom of the heavens’ translated everywhere?
 - Compare parallel passages and choose the best renderings
 - Define and check style of s1 section headings, i.e., tense, perfects, etc.
-- Add "alternative" section headings for searches, e.g., \rem s1 Alternative heading
-- Define and implement ‘add’ classes or probabilities (more/less certain)
 - Define and implement footnote classes
 - Add word numbers for all remaining OET-RV words
-- Add importance index 1..5 for each verse

 ### ‘Add’ classes